odinuv/web/articles/web-applications/environments.md

 relatively small complexity increase of source code to cover most user requirements.

 {: .note}
-It is a good practice to allow users of the application to modify values in dial tables.
+It is a good practice to allow users of the application to modify values in lookup tables.
 The ability to modify these values can be conditionally dependent on user privileges (e.g. admin user).

 ## Summary